clerk/javascript/.changeset/rude-wasps-wonder.md

 "@clerk/clerk-js": patch
 ---

-Adjust how we pass captcha tokens to the Clerk API when signing in with Google.
+Adjust how we pass captcha tokens to the Clerk API when signing in with Google, Microsoft, and Apple